SN-Hermes/hermes-subnet/docs/miner.md

 btcli wallet new_hotkey --wallet.name miner --wallet.hotkey default
 ```

-3、Register in `SN SubQuery`
+3、Register in `SN SubQuery Hermes`

 ```bash
 (network-hermes-subnet) %
 btcli subnet register --wallet.name miner --wallet.hotkey default
 ```

-If the registration is successful, you will receive a **UID**, which represents your hotkey slot in `SN SubQuery`.
+If the registration is successful, you will receive a **UID**, which represents your hotkey slot in `SN SubQuery Hermes`.

 **Note:** This operation requires a burn fee.
 Make sure your cold wallet has a sufficient TAO balance.